Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 Import module 'stb_sprintf'
 ```

-3) `.PHASE` every time when entering a new phase in the compilation.
+3) `.PHASE` every time when entering a new phase in the compilation (defined in the enum Message_Phase).
 You can see the successive compilation phases : see lines (10)-(11).
 ```
 Entering phase ALL_SOURCE_CODE_PARSED
 Entering phase ALL_SOURCE_CODE_PARSED